shyam1s15/ECAT/README.md

 ##  ECAT

-The project is aimed for helping students, teachers and schools to improve thier education and provide quality content offline using mordern technologies
+Ecat is all about helping students, teachers and schools to improve thier education and provide quality content online/offline using mordern technologies with print media.